DracoRSA/Thuria.Zitidar/readme.md

 * **Extensions** - Various extensions to just add functionality to types like DateTime, String, Type, etc
 * **Caching** - A set of additional functionality to add structuremap functionality to any application (Bootstrapper, IOC Container wrapper, etc)
+* **Web API Extensions** - A set of extensions and interfaces to make it easier to register and configure your Web API endpoints

 ### Extensions
 The following extensions are part of the package:

 #### DateTime